pjirayu/STOS/README.md

 ###### <ins>Note</ins> the considered environment runs on GPU with CUDA 11.1 and cuDNN 8.1 package versions.
 We can not confirm how this would affect working this env. with other package versions.

 ### To utilize Spectral-CORAL and other related resources in the demonstration
-* Reproducible or reimplementable is by using the regarding function below and the provided information in all folders (please open and/or discuss the issues with us and cite our paper).
-The computation is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.
+* Reproducible or reimplementable is by using the regarding function below and the provided information in all folders (please read the license and policy, open and/or discuss the issues with us, and cite our paper).
+* Once, the below exemplary algorithm is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.

 #### For simply re-structural (b=1) correlation alignment
 ###### <ins>Note</ins> the testing was conducted with 3x3 toy covariance matrices running on the CPU implementation for demonstration.
 The available results showed only the 1st iteration for Covsqrt and Spectralcov in [Colab](https://colab.research.google.com/drive/1GV9XwNr2ONMmCTTVkFGj-4P-RouCphCh#scrollTo=CrQgvne8fF0Y).